GATB/short_read_connector/README.md

 	 -k value.
 Set the length of used kmers.
 Must fit the compiled value.
 Default=31 -f value.
 Fingerprint size.
 Size of the key associated to each indexed value, limiting false positives.
 Default=12 -G value. gamma value.
 MPHF expert users parameter - Default=2
      -a: kmer abundance min (kmer from bank seen less than this value are not indexed).
 Default=2
-	 -s: minimal number of kmer shared by two reads to be considered as similar.
-Default=3
+     -s: Minimal percentage of shared kmer span for considering 2 reads as similar.
+The kmer span is the number of bases from the read query covered by a kmer shared with the target read.
+If a read of length 80 has a kmer-span of 60 with another read from the bank (of unkonwn size), then the percentage of shared kmer span is 75%.
+If a least a windows (of size "windows_size" contains at least kmer_threshold percent of positionf covered by shared kmers, the read couple is conserved.)
+     -w: size of the window.
+If the windows size is zero (default value), then the full read is considered
 	 -t: number of thread used.
 Default=0
-	 -d: use disk over RAM (slower and no impact with -c option)
 	 -c: use short_read_connector_counter (SRC_counter)

 ## Output Format